Top 10 Famous Landmarks in the World

 Top 10 Famous Landmarks

-This metal tower with three floors stands in the city centre of Paris.
-It was built for the 1889 World Fair (Universal Expo) to celebrate the 100th anniversary of the French Revolution.
+This famous metal tower with three floors stands in the city centre of Paris/ France.
+It was built for the 1889 Exposition Universelle (also referred to as Paris World Fair or Paris Exposition) to celebrate the 100th anniversary of the French Revolution.

-The 324metres/1062ft high Eiffel Tower was constructed by Auguste Eiffel and a team of engineers.
-If you would like to take the steps up to the tower viewing platform on the second floor, there are 704 steps to climb, but luckily there are also lifts in each of the leg up to the second floor.
+The Eiffel Tower is 330 metres/ 1,083 feet tall and was designed by Alexandre Gustave Eiffel and his team of engineers.
+If you would like to take the steps up to the tower viewing platform on the second floor, you better know that there are 704 steps to climb!
+However, luckily there are also lifts in the four pillars which means in each of the tower's legs lifts lead up to the second floor.

 Top 10 Famous Landmarks

-The Great Wall is one of the seven wonders of the world.
-It runs in sections over a very long distance across China.
+The Great Wall of China is one of the Seven Wonders of the World.
+It stretches in sections across a very long distance in northern China.

-The wall is also referred to as ‘Long Wall’ as it is over 21,196 km/13,171 miles long.
-It was built with stones, bricks and tiles, earth as well as of wooden material.
-The wall was completed in 1644, but it took more than 2,000 years to build.
+The wall is also referred to as the "Long Wall" because it is over 21,196 kilometres/ 13,171 miles long in total.
+It was built using stone, bricks, tiles, earth and even wood.
+Although the wall was completed in 1644, it took more than 2,000 years to build it!

-There are more than 20,000 watchtowers along the wall as it was built to protect the country against invasions from nomads and enemies and to make it easier to collect duty for goods that were transported along the Silk Road.
+There are more than 20,000 watchtowers along the wall.
+These were used to protect the country from invasions by nomadic groups and enemies, and to help collect duty for goods that were transported along the famous Silk Road.

-Today the wall is the most popular tourist attraction in China with more than 10 million visitors per year.
-Contrary to popular belief the Great Wall cannot be seen from the moon!
+Today, the Great Wall is the most popular tourist attraction in China with more than 10 million visitors per year.

 Top 10 Famous Landmarks

-The Grand Kremlin Palace is part of the Kremlin complex and is located next to the Red Square and St Basil’s Cathedral in Russia’s capital city Moscow.
+The Grand Kremlin Palace is part of the Kremlin complex and is located next to Red Square and Saint Basil’s Cathedral in Moscow, the capital city of Russia.

-The Kremlin is a fortress with enclosing walls and is built along the Moskva River.
-The name ‘Kremlin’ means ‘fortress within a city’.
-The more than 500-year-old Kremlin includes the wall with its 20 towers as well as four churches and five palaces within the walls.
+The Kremlin is a large fortress surrounded by high walls and is built along the Moskva River.
+The word "Kremlin" means "fortress within a city."
+More than 500 years old, the Kremlin includes its famous walls with 20 towers as well as four churches and five palaces inside the complex.

-The Kremlin was once the residence of the Tzars.
-Today, it is where the Russian president resides.
-The Cathedral of Vasily the Blessed, usually refered to as Saint Basil’s Cathedral, is easily recognised due to its nine brightly coloured onion domes.
+The Kremlin was once the residence of the Russian tsars.
+Today, it is the official residence of the President of Russia.
+The Cathedral of Vasily the Blessed, usually referred to as Saint Basil’s Cathedral, is easily recognised due to its nine brightly coloured onion-shaped domes.

 Top 10 Famous Landmarks

-The Leaning Tower of Pisa is one of Italy’s major tourist attractions.
-The freestanding bell tower of the Pisa Cathedral was built over almost two hundred years and was finished in 1399.
+The Leaning Tower of Pisa is one of Italy’s most famous tourist attractions.
+This freestanding bell tower of Pisa Cathedral was built over almost 200 years and was completed in 1399.

-In 2000, the tower was strengthened by putting stronger soil underneath the tower.
-You can walk up the 251 stairs to the viewing platform at the top of the tower which is quite an amazing experience.
-And of course take a picture of you from the lawns next to the tower to 'hold' the tower.
+In 2000, the tower was stabilised by strengthening the soil beneath it.
+Today, visitors can climb the 251 steps to the viewing platform at the top of the tower, which is quite an amazing experience.
+And of course, many people enjoy taking a fun photo from the lawn next to the tower, pretending to "hold up" the Leaning Tower of Pisa!

 Top 10 Famous Landmarks

-The Great Pyramid of Giza near Cairo is one of the Seven Wonders of the Ancient World and the only one of these ancient world wonders which still exists.
+The Great Pyramid of Giza is one of the Seven Wonders of the Ancient World and the only one of these ancient world wonders which still exists today.
 The pyramids are made of stone and bricks and stand near Cairo which is the capital of Egypt.

-The Egyptian pyramids were built during a time when there was only manual labour and no machine lifting equipment available.
-The pyramids were build to house the bodies of the pharaoh who ruled in ancient Egypt.
-Next to the Giza pyramids there is the Sphinx, the famous monument of a lion body with a pharaoh’s head.
+The Egyptian pyramids were built long before machines existed, when there was only human (manual) labour but no heavy machinery for lifting huge rocks or stones.
+The pyramids were built to serve as tombs for the pharaohs who ruled in ancient Egypt.
+Next to the Giza pyramids stands the Sphinx, a famous monument with the body of a lion and the head of a pharaoh.

 Top 10 Famous Landmarks

-The Sydney Opera House, built in Australia’s biggest city, is famous for its roof’s architecture resembling shells or sails.
-The opera house was designed by Jørn Utzon from Denmark and it was built between 1959 and 1973.
+The Sydney Opera House, in Australia’s largest city, is famous for its roof's architecture resembling shells or sails.
+The opera house was designed by the Danish architect Jørn Utzon and was built between 1959 and 1973.

-The roof is covered with more than 1 million roof tiles.
-These were manufactured in Sweden.
-The opera house has several performance halls and theatre and exhibition spaces.
+The roof is covered with more than 1 million tiles, all were manufactured in Sweden and transported down-under!
+The opera house has several performance halls, theatres and exhibition spaces.

 More than 40 shows are staged here every week.
-Every year, more than 8 million visitors visit this Australian landmark!
-Every evening the roof is lit up in a colourful spectacle.
-More info on the opera house.
+Over 8 million visitors come to see this famous Australian landmark every year.
+In the evenings, the roof lights up in a colourful display that makes this building even more spectacular.
+Find more info on the opera house here.

 Top 10 Famous Landmarks

-The Statue of Liberty is 92 meters/ 305 ft high and is made of a iron structure with copper skin.
+The Statue of Liberty is 92 meters/ 305 ft high and is made of an iron frame covered with copper.

-Lady Liberty, as the statue often is referred to, was designed by Frederic Auguste Bartholdi and the massive iron skeleton of the lady was designed by Alexandre Gustave Eiffel who also designed the Eiffel Tower.
+Lady Liberty, as the statue is often referred to, was designed by French sculpture Frédéric Auguste Bartholdi.
+The massive iron skeleton of the lady was designed by Alexandre Gustave Eiffel, the engineer who also built the Eiffel Tower.

 The statue was built and completed in France in 1884.
-The monument was then disassembled into 350 pieces and packed into 214 crates and shipped to New York.
-The Statue of Liberty was a gift of the people of France to the American people on the American Centennial in 1886.
-The torch’s flame is covered with 24k gold and the crown has seven rays for the seven continents.
+The huge monument was then disassembled into 350 pieces and packed into 214 crates and shipped to New York.
+The Statue of Liberty was a gift from the people of France to the American people to celebrate America's Centennial in 1886.
+The torch’s flame is covered with 24-carat gold and the crown has seven rays that represent the seven continents.

-The monument stands on Liberty Island in the Hudson River facing New York City.
-You can climb up the 154 steps from the pedestal to the head of the statue where you can see the fantastic views over the 'Big Apple' as New York is often lovingly called.
+The Statue of Liberty stands on Liberty Island in the Hudson River facing New York City.
+You can climb the 154 steps from the pedestal to the head of the statue where you can enjoy the fantastic views of the "Big Apple" as New York is often lovingly called.

 Top 10 Famous Landmarks

-In 1632 the emperor, Shah Jahan instructed to build a tomb for his favorite wife, Mumtaz Mahal.
-The Taj Mahal houses the tomb of the wife as well as a mosque and a guesthouse.
+In 1632, the emperor Shah Jahan ordered to build a tomb for his favourite wife, Mumtaz Mahal.
+The Taj Mahal houses her tomb as well as a mosque and a guesthouse.

-The Taj Mahal has been built with white marble and the finest material sourced from all over Asia.
+The Taj Mahal has been built with white marble and the finest material was sourced from all over Asia.
 It is decorated with precious and semi-precious stones.
 Lines from the Quran are depicted on many walls.
-The main dome of the Taj Mahal is 35 metres/ 115ft hight and the minarets are each 40 m/ 130ft tall.
+The main dome of the Taj Mahal is 35 metres/ 115 feet tall and the minarets are each 40 metres/ 130 feet high.

-It is said that more than 20,000 workers built the monument and over 1,000 elephants were used to help with the transport of the heavy material during the construction.
+It is said that more than 20,000 workers helped build the monument and over 1,000 elephants were used to help with the transport of the heavy material during the construction.
 The mausoleum attracts more than 8 million visitors every year.

 Top 10 Famous Landmarks

 The Moai are huge statues on the Polynesian island Rapa Nui.
 The island is commonly called Easter Island and belongs to Chile.
-The Easter Island is more than 2,200 miles away from Chile in the middle of the Pacific Ocean.
+Easter Island is more than 2,200 miles away from mainland Chile and sits in the middle of the Pacific Ocean.

-The islanders created more than 900 carved stone figures between 1250 and 1500.
-Most of the stone figures with the oversized heads were built with tuff stone and compressed volcanic ash.
+The islanders created and carved more than 900 carved stone figures between 1250 and 1500.
+Most of the stone figures with the oversized heads were made from tuff stone, a volcanic rock of compressed volcanic ash.

-The figures weigh on average 14 tons which is as much as two elephants!
-However, the size of the statues varies, there are some smaller ones and some much bigger ones too.
-The heaviest stone figure weights 82 tons and is 10 metres /33ft long!
-They are about 4metres/13ft tall.
-Most of the islanders believe the huge stone statues represent their ancestors.
+On average, each of the figures weighs about 14 tons which is as much as two elephants!
+However, the size of the statues varies, some are smaller and some are really big.
+The heaviest stone figure weighs 82 tons and is 10 metres/ 33 feet long!
+Most Moai are about 4 metres/ 13 feet tall.
+Many islanders believe the huge Moai represent their ancestors.

-There are more than 900 monumental statues and 300 ceremonial platforms which are sacred to the Rapa Nui people.
+There are more than 900 monumental statues and 300 ceremonial stone platforms, called ahu, which are sacred to the Rapa Nui people.
 More info here.

 Top 10 Famous Landmarks

-Machu Picchu which means ‘Old Mountain’ in the local Quechua language is a famous site in Peru.
-It is also referred to as 'The Lost City of the Incas'.
+Machu Picchu means "Old Mountain" in the local Quechua language and is a famous site in Peru.
+It is also referred to as "The Lost City of the Incas."

-The ruins of the Lost City are located in the mountains, at more than 2,400 metres/8,000 feet above sea level.
-This ruin site has more than 200 different buildings and structures.
-The ruins were never discovered by the European conquistadors but only became known in 1911 when an American archeologist was led to the site by locals.
+The ruins of the lost city are located high in the mountains, at more than 2,400 metres/ 8,000 feet above sea level.
+This site contains over 200 buildings and structures.
+The ruins were never discovered by the European conquistadors but only became widely known in 1911 when an American archeologist was led to the site by local people.

 While some people believe that Machu Picchu was built as a sacred site, others think it once was the summer retreat of an Inca emperor.
-It was built during the 14th century and probably more than 1,000 people lived there.
-As the site is build on a mountain ridge and thus always would be in danger of sliding down the slope during rainy season, over 600 terraces and a well laid-out drainage system were built around the city.
+It was built during the 14th century and more than 1,000 people might have lived there.
+The site sits on a mountain ridge and thus always would be in danger of sliding down the slopes during the rainy season.
+To prevent this, the Incas built over 600 terraces and a well laid-out drainage system around the city.

-The city is a magical sight and a great example of Inca engineering, as the structures and buildings of the city were also built without using wheels!
+The city is a magical place and a great example of Inca engineering, as the structures and buildings of the city were built without using wheels!
 More info on Machu Picchu here.

 Top 10 Famous Landmarks